4 Ways to Stop Sabotaging Yourself

 He went on to relate the story of his father, who he says “could have been a great comedian,” but instead lost his “safe” job as an accountant:

-Carrey’s simple and inspiring message has been splattered across social media, showing how strongly it hits home with so many.
+Carrey’s simple and inspiring message has been splayed across social media, showing how strongly it hits home.
 Every one of us is capable of undermining our own goals because we all have an inherent inclination to self-sabotage.
 Two of the most important questions we can ask ourselves are why and how we get in our own way when we seek to achieve what matters most to us.

-Following are 4 common reasons we place unnecessary limitations on ourselves that keep us from living our dreams.
+The following are four common reasons we place unnecessary limitations on ourselves that keep us from living our dreams.